trifl/TKit/README.md

 TKit

-====
+**TKit is a simple toolkit full of useful additions and controls for your Swift app.

-A toolkit full of useful additions and controls for your Swift app.
+##Installation

-- JP
+You can drop TKit's files directly into your project, or drag the TKit project into your workspace.